holocronweaver/OgreVox/README.md

 3. Use `cmake .` in the root project folder to produce the appropriate compilation or project files for your system.
 5. Compile the code using the files produced by CMake.
-6. Either run the exectable or the Python script `run.py` in dist/bin to start the program.
+6. Either run the executable or the Python script `run.py` in dist/bin to start the program.
 7. ...
 8. Profit.